ethereum-optimism/monitorism/README.md

 ### Command line Options

-The cli has the ability to spin up a monitor for varying activities, each emmitting metrics used to setup alerts.
+The cli has the ability to spin up a monitor for varying activities, each emitting metrics used to setup alerts.

 ```
 COMMANDS: